BnZel/learning_raylib_c/README.md

 Typing **select all** uses a MySQL query to get the table values (shown in the demo below)

+When the window closes, the table data from testdb will be cleared.
+This will require to drag and drop new files.

 *As this is just a project for me to learn C and the library, it is not a fully fledged application.
 Meaning it's imcompleted*.

 More info can be seen in the **[source code](./main.c)**.